 Eligible seniors participating in WPP are not required to make specific payments during the heating season.

-For more information or to apply, call WPS at
+For more information or to apply, call us:

 2 |